An Ayurvedic Guide to Healthy Hair

 Benefits of Systemic Treatments for the Hair

-- Address Imbalances at Their Root.
-This systemic approach looks beyond the hair to the root cause of the problem and delivers balancing influences where they will best be received and integrated for improved health and well-being.
+- Address Deeper Imbalances.
+This systemic approach looks to the root cause of the problem and delivers balancing influences where they're needed most.

 - Employ Herbal and Bodily Intelligence.
 Certain herbs and formulas have a particular affinity for specific cells and tissues.
 And because the body is accustomed to receiving nourishment from within, the systemic approach maximizes the intelligence of the herbs themselves and allows them to work in concert with your body’s innate wisdom.